microsoft/MixedReality-UXTools-Unreal/Docs/Breaking Changes/Breaking Changes Since 0.8.0.md

 ### Shader compilation errors when ray tracing is supported (9ec5a363)
 If you are running UE 4.25.0 and your computer's GPU supports ray tracing you must disable UE 4.25 ray tracing support for UXT's custom shaders to compile.
 To disable ray tracing navigate to C:\Program Files\Epic Games\UE_4.25\Engine\Config\Windows (or where your installation is located), open `DataDrivenPlatformInfo.ini` and change `bSupportsRayTracing=true` to `bSupportsRayTracing=false`

 This setting change is not required in UE 4.25.1 (or later) or people with Epic's 13205426 changelist.
 This warning is also in the Getting Started portion of the [README](../../README.md).

 ### Fix UxtFollowComponent to work with +X convention (PR 370)
 `UxtFollowComponent` now works appropriately, following (Actor's) +X convention.
 That means that, if an asset was rotated by 180º in any subcomponent to be displayed as expected, that should now be reverted, rotating the Actor appropriately instead.

+### MRPawn requires a CameraComponent to track HMD position
+With a pawn configured as decribed in the [UXT-Unreal tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/unreal-uxt-ch3#create-a-pawn), you will also need to add a `CameraComponent` with `Lock to Hmd` set.
+This is to allow the `PlayerCameraController` track the HMD position.